-Bring your four-legged friends into Biscuits, a modern pet supply store and boutique.
-Check out the quirky and colorful pet outfits including dog kimonos.
+In recent years, a new generation of hip shops and art galleries have been welcomed into the community, including Cukui Clothing & Art Gallery and Empire 7 Gallery.
+Bring your four-legged friends into Biscuits, a modern pet supply store, and boutique.
+Check out the quirky and colorful pet outfits, including dog kimonos.

-Stop into Roy's Station Coffee and Tea, a family-owned coffee shop built in community elder Roy Murotsune's pre-WWII Mobil gas station.
-The vintage modern coffee shop features Santa Cruz roasted Verve Coffee, and teas from Bay Area-based Satori and Teance.
-The shop has an attractive outdoor patio and it's a popular neighborhood meeting spot.
+Stop by Roy's Station Coffee and Tea, a family-owned coffee shop built in community elder Roy Murotsune's pre-WWII Mobil gas station.
+The vintage modern coffee shop features Santa Cruz roasted Verve Coffee and teas from Bay Area-based Satori and Teance.
+The shop has an attractive outdoor patio, and it's a popular neighborhood meeting spot.

 Locals and downtown college students flock to 7 Bamboo, one of the Bay Area's best karaoke bars, and Jack's Bar to watch sports and grab daily Happy Hour specials.